 We ended the trip with a Chopped style cooking competition at the Des Moines Social Club.
 The competition was followed by a food styling presentation, and a great Mexican feast for lunch.

 I came home from the #IACornQuest excited to share what I’d learned with my family and you.
-I’m also excited to share with you my favorite corn recipes.
+I’m also excited to share with you my favorite fresh corn recipes.

-Favorite Corn Recipes
+Fresh Corn Recipes

 This Fresh Corn Chowder is the absolute best corn chowder.
 You use the corn cobs to make a corn broth, so it doubles the flavor of the sweet fresh corn.
 You can even freeze the broth to use in soups all year long.